-- 5. Insert racking handle and crank counterclockwise as far as the stabs will allow. - 6.
-Pull circuit breakerforward until tracks (23) are in the fully extended and latched position. - 7.
+- 6. Pull circuit breaker forward until tracks (23) are in the fully extended and latched position. - 7.
 Using a lifting yoke, just pick up the circuit breaker weight. - 8.
 With a positive pull, release positioning pins from cut-out sections of the tracks. - 9.
 Remove circuit breaker from tracks by means of lifting yoke. - 10.
 Release latch (24) on each track, push tracks into the compartment, and close compartment door.